spencerpauly/awesome-notion/README.md

 - [Notion Backups](https://notionbackups.com) - Back up your Notion workspaces to a storage provider of your choice.
 - [SparkleForms](https://notionsparkles.com/sparkle-forms) - A bridge between your forms and your Notion tables.
 - [NotionCharty](https://notioncharty.com/) - Create embeddable charts out of Notion databases.
-- [Notion Tweet](ttps://www.notiontweet.app/) - Twitter all-in-one tool for Notion users.
+- [Queue](https://www.queue.so/) - Twitter Scheduling Tool for Notion
 - [Notion2Sheets](https://notion2sheets.com/) - Your Notion database synchronized with Google Sheets.
 - [Joey](https://joey.team) - 8 powerful blocks to boost engagement for Notion pages.
-- [Notion Draw](https://www.notion.so/Notion-Draw-0c786bb3ff6a45d388aff17a77e3d344) - Draw thing in Notion
-- [Integromat](https://www.integromat.com/en/integrations/notion) - Automate repetitive tasks involved in using Notion and make your work easier.
+- [Make](https://www.make.com/en/integrations/notion) - Automate repetitive tasks involved in using Notion and make your work easier.
 - [Evergreen Notes (for Notion)](https://chrome.google.com/webstore/detail/evergreen-notes-for-notio/chhpogndpjcgjbnbcodhdnilklfanmfh) -  Sidebar extension for Notion that makes it better as a personal knowledge base.
 - [Notionlytics](https://notionlytics.com/) - Find out who visits your Notion pages.
 - [Wunderpresentation](https://wunderpresentation.com/) - Create and run interactive presentation slides in no time